 - Punta Cancun – This is a popular spot with divers and provides access to several dive sites and some healthy coral reefs.
 Located at the eastern end of Cancun's hotel zone, the reefs contain colorful coral formations and you can hang out with a diverse array of marine life, including barracuda, rays and sharks.

-- Punta Nizuc – Punta Nizuc is famous for its snorkeling and diving thanks to an offshore reef rife with abundant marine life.
-Depths average 10 metres/30 feet and great visibility make this a spectacular spot where divers meet lobster, groupers, rays, sergeant majors and other life on the reef.
+- Punta Nizuc – This site is famous for its snorkeling and diving thanks to an offshore reef rife with abundant marine life.
+Depths average 10 metres/30 feet and great visibility make this a spectacular spot where divers meet lobster, groupers, rays, sergeant majors and a host of other marine life.
 At Punta Nizuc art meets coral reef conservation and divers can visit a statue of a young girl lying in a coral garden.
 She’s part of an underwater museum, Museo Subacuático de Arte, that’s well worth exploring.

-- Pared Verde – Sections of the wall here are divided by sloping rivers of sand and the main wall is well populated with coral, sponges and myriad macro invertebrates.
+- Pared Verde – Sloping rivers of sand divide sections of the wall which is well populated with coral, sponges and myriad macro invertebrates.
 Depths to 40 metres/130 feet are possible and the current can be a consideration.
-Larger pelagic species are frequently seen here given the reef’s location in the middle of a sandy plain.
+Larger pelagic species are frequently seen here, given the reef’s location in the middle of a sandy plain.

 - Cenotes – If you want to try something truly special, dive a cenote.
 These deep, freshwater-filled sinkholes formed when the roofs of limestone caverns collapsed and filled with water.
 The Yucatan’s elaborate cenotes have intricate cave systems and underground tunnels that draw divers from around the globe.
 Many cenotes boast pristine turquoise waters and a beautiful array of stalagmites and stalactites formed over millions of years.